 In the course of working with you, we may share your personal information with some of the following third parties when necessary.

-- Cambridge and Peterborough NHS Foundation Trust (CPFT) to carry out an Independent Mobility Assessment (IMA), if required.
+- Access Independent (AI) to carry out an Independent Mobility Assessment (IMA) or desktop assessment, if required.

 - Commissioned providers of local authority services (payment services)